jrhazlett/pretty_printer_for_humans/README.md

 #### src/helpersPrettyPrinter/helperOptions.js

-This is a container for options to use with pformatSync() and all similar functions.
+This is a container for options to use with `pformat()` and all similar functions.

 #### src/helpersPrettyPrinter/helpersProcessing